expfactory/expfactory/docs/pages/1-generate.md

 ## Container Generation
 Now we would go to the folder (`/tmp/my-experiment`) to bulid our experiments container.
-We could actually do this in the container for you, but it's better to generate the file first (and generate for version control) than not.
+We could actually do this in the container for you, but it's better to generate the file first (and save to a repository like Github for version control) than not.
 You have a Dockerfile and a script to run when it's used:

 ```